pgRouting/workshop/docs/basic/graphs.rst

 .. rubric:: Update the ``geom`` and ``osm_id`` columns

-* The update based on the ``source`` column from ``ways`` table and the ``id`` column of the vertices table.
+* The update based on the ``source`` column from ``ways`` table and the ``id`` column of the ways_vertices_pgr table.
 * To update ``geom`` column, use the start point of the geometry on the ``ways`` table.
 * Use the ``source_osm`` value to fill up ``osm_id`` column.